schmettow/New_Stats/docs/Generalized_Linear_Models.md

-#### FINISH

-#### Talking odds {#talking-odds}

-When presenting results of a statistical analysis, the linear predictor is likely to cause trouble, at least when the audience is interested in real quantities.
-The linear predictor scale has only very general intuition:

-+ zero marks a 50% chance
-+ positive values increase the chance, negative decrease
-+ bigger effects have larger absolute values

-That is sufficient for purely ranking predictors by relative impact (if on a comparable scale of measurement), or plain hypothesis testing, but it does not connect well with quantities a decision maker is concerned with, for example:

-1. What is the expected frequency of failure on first use?
-1. The novel design reduces failures, but is it sufficient?
-1. Is frequency of failures reduced to an acceptable level by two training sessions?

 Above we have used the mean logistic mean function to elevate the absolute group means  to proportions.
 This is an intuitive scale, but unfortunately, the mean function does not apply to individual effects.
 It is for example, *incorrect* to apply it like: "the novel pumps proportion of failures in the first session increases by `logist(DesignNovel)` = 0.6".

-However, there is another transformation, that does the trick.
-For a better understanding, we have to first inspect, what the logit actually is.
-The logit is also called a *log-odds*: $\textrm{logit}(p) := \log(p(1-p))$.
+Now, it comes into play that the logit is a compound function, the logarithm of an odds.
 The inner part of the function, the *odds*, are the chance of success divided by the chance of failure.
-Odds are a rather common way to express ones chances in a game, say:
+Especially in the anglo-american culture, odds are a rather common way to express ones chances in a game, say:

 + odds are 1 against 1 that the coin flip produces Head.
 If you place €1 on Head, I put €1 on tail.
 + odds are 1 against 12 that Santa wins the dog race.
 If you place 1€ on Santa, I place €12 against.